nylas-samples/node-email-responder-ai/README.md

 ![image1](https://github.com/nylas-samples/node-email-responder-ai/assets/553578/6603fefd-9752-43fe-b992-db047f3cec8a)

 We’ve recently done a live stream on how to build on using the [Nylas Quick Start Guides](https://www.youtube.com/watch?v=3lRxcHmIZyA&t=1s).

+Note: For `NYLAS_API_SERVER` we support both EU and US regions, so confirm which region you signed up for.
+Read more about data [residenency on the Nylas docs](https://developer.nylas.com/docs/the-basics/platform/data-residency/)

 ### Setup Frontend/Backend for Development
 **Tutorial Step 4.** Follow `/frontend` & `/backend` folder `README.MD` instructions to complete: a) initial setup and b) ensure the server(s) run locally.
 If everything goes well, you should see the below frontend application running on your machine: